Legal Guide

 High Ground Rent

-The most cited threshold is £250 per year outside London or £1,000 per year in London.
-These figures appear in section 1 of the Housing Act 1988 and define when a long lease can be technically classified as an assured tenancy.
-Some lenders refuse to lend on flats above these thresholds.
+The most cited threshold is £250 per year outside Greater London or £1,000 per year in Greater London.
+These figures come from section 1 of the Housing Act 1988 and used to define when a long lease could be technically classified as an assured tenancy.
+That assured tenancy trap was closed by the Renters' Rights Act 2025 on 27 December 2025 (see below).
+Even so, a high starting ground rent can still affect a sale, because some lenders apply their own ground rent limits, often around the same £250 level or a maximum percentage of the property value.

 Practical impact